THIS IS AN

 High efficiency video coding (HEVC) is the result of the development under the collaborative team known as the

 JCT-VC.
-It is now emerging as a substantial advance over prior designs to ease pressure on global networks and usher in an era of ultra-high definition television.
+It has emerged as a substantial advance over prior designs to ease pressure on global networks and usher in an era of ultra-high definition (UHD) television and high dynamic range (HDR).
+Essentially, all 4K UHD televisions and most personal computers and mobile handset devices have included HEVC support since 2015.